namoopsoo/namoopsoo.github.io/content/en/post/2020-07-13-multi-multi-class.md

 With hyper parameter tuning, we can look at a lot of results and see how these all compare.

-I write about some hyper parameter tuning result [here](/2020/07/24/understanding-tuning-results.html)
+I write about some hyper parameter tuning result [here](/post/2020-07-24-understanding-tuning-results/)

+But ultimately I think `k area` is a more granular measure than simple accuracy.